Appointing an arbitrator

 Some provisions in the 1996 Act are mandatory and these have effect notwithstanding any agreement to the contrary, whereas non-mandatory provisions allow the parties to make their own arrangements by agreement but provide rules which apply in the absence of such agreement (see section 4 of the 1996 Act).

-One such mandatory provision, is the rule that both parties are jointly and severally liable for the costs of the arbitration.
-In addition, section 62 of the 1996 Act sets out that unless the parties otherwise agree, or it appears to the arbitrator to not be appropriate in the circumstances, an arbitrator will award costs on the general principle that costs should follow the event – i.e. that the losing party pays the costs of the successful party.
+One such mandatory provision, is the rule that both parties are jointly and severally liable for the costs of the arbitration (including the fees and expenses of the arbitrator who will charge an hourly/daily rate).
+In addition, section 61 of the 1996 Act sets out that unless the parties otherwise agree, or it appears to the arbitrator to not be appropriate in the circumstances, an arbitrator will award costs on the general principle that costs should follow the event – i.e. that the losing party pays the costs of the successful party.
+Ofwat cannot mandate that the parties agree alternative costs rules, or that the arbitrator sets a different arrangement.
+In the event of any dispute about costs, this will be for the arbitrator to determine.

-In exceptional circumstances, and where we consider it appropriate to do so, we may deviate from this approach (and will, for example, approach legal chambers for the appointment of a barrister as arbitrator).
+Where we consider it appropriate to do so, we may deviate from the above and will, for example, approach legal chambers for the appointment of a barrister as arbitrator.

 What process will we follow?

-In the first instance, after we receive a request to appoint an arbitrator, we will check whether we have the information we need to process the request.
-This will include:
+In the first instance, after we receive a request to appoint an arbitrator, we will review the request for evidence that the customer and the company have: